EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The Japan Times and Kyodo News cover the decision with the measured tone of a country that knows it's crossing a historic Rubicon.
-Kyodo quotes Chief Cabinet Secretary Minoru Kihara: Japan 'will continue to adhere to the fundamental principles of a peaceful state.'
-But behind the rhetoric, the facts are radical: the 'Three Principles on Transfer of Defense Equipment' that limited exports to five non-lethal categories (rescue, transport, surveillance, warning, mine-sweeping) have been scrapped.
+The Japan Times and Kyodo News treat the decision with the measured tone of a nation aware it is crossing a historic Rubicon.
+Kyodo quotes government spokesman Minoru Kihara: Japan will 'continue to adhere to the fundamental principles of a peaceful nation.'
+But beneath the rhetoric, the facts are radical: the 'Three Principles on Defense Equipment Transfer,' which limited exports to five non-lethal categories (rescue, transport, surveillance, warning, mine-clearing), are abolished.

-Japanese media recalls the constitutional context: Article 9 of the 1947 Constitution renounces war and prohibits maintaining armed forces.
-In practice, Japan's Self-Defense Forces are a first-tier military.
-This vote buries the legal fiction that has allowed Japan to play both sides for 80 years.
+The Japanese press recalls the constitutional context: Article 9 of the 1947 Constitution renounces war and forbids the maintenance of armed forces.
+In practice, the Japan Self-Defense Forces are a top-tier military.
+This vote buries the legal fiction that allowed Japan to play both sides for 80 years.

 Japanese media frames the decision as defensive and pragmatic, never as offensive

-Constant invocation of 'pacifist principles' serves as rhetorical cover for real remilitarization
+Constant reminders of 'pacifist principles' serve as rhetorical cover for actual remilitarization

 Emphasis on regional threats (China, North Korea) justifies the decision without questioning it